s223929/41934---Advanced-BIM-Materials/A4/README.md

 1. Units, units and units
 2. Extraction of materials and how it's all related
 3. I have my materials - but what now?

+Below, you will be presented for three code snippets, which all are a part of our _GWP comparison tool_.
+If you want, you can acces our tool [here](https://github.com/s223929/41934---Advanced-BIM-Materials/tree/d6ef7899e92505dc540d1205c10871eb4c35e614/A3)!

 ---

 ### 1. Units, units and units